 As you can see below – the FEP sheet emerged unscathed after I carefully removed the failed print (fingernails).
 At this time I have no explanation as to why 3 hours of motor whining and correct looking movement produced only this.
 The resin I used was my new “LONGER Standard Rapid PhotoPolymer Resin for LCD Printer (colour: clear red; wavelength 405nm)”

 I THEN tried the same again (but a simpler output) with the CREAM Weistek resin that worked so well on the Crealty.
 Same result – nothing.

 I have of course contacted Anycubic and Banggood about this to find out why the menus are an issue and why the prints have failed.
-AnyCubic have promised to send a replacement LCD and front screen.
-That’s all I know at this point. it might be some time before parts get here.
-I’ll update the blog at that time.
+AnyCubic have promised to send a replacement LCD and front screen and (mid-December 2020) failed to deliver up to now.

 Meanwhile I managed to get the free version of the independent Lychee Slicer (v3) which, given a demo model, produced yet another thin slice of useless resin using the AnyCubic while producing an outstanding result with the Crealty LD-002R printer.

 Despite various promises from AnyCubic – nothing has happened.
 I still have a printer that won’t print.
 In December they had the excuse of the pandemic and shortage of parts – then of course along came the Chinese New Year… but those excuses are no longer valid.
 Other companies can get things fixed and replaced.